 - How much does ADT cost with cameras?

-- Monitoring rates vary per month depending on the plan you select, but cameras are $150 each.
+- Monitoring rates vary per month depending on the plan you select.

 - Are ADT prices negotiable?

 - Customers can negotiate a new monthly rate regardless of how long they have been active users.
 Customers with longevity can request a loyalty discount that may lower their monthly fees.